How An Agency Like Percepto Digital Can Maximize Your Content Marketing Plan While it’s never too late to initiate or...Read More

-Position zero is that first search result that captures greater search page real estate than all the others and provides a concise explanation of whatever it is you searched for.
+Position zero is that first search result that ranks better than all the others and provides a concise explanation of whatever it is you searched for.
 It offers a quick answer to your query without you having to leave Google search and click on a link.
+It often contains a featured snippet of information that tries to directly answer your query

 Why Isn’t First Place Enough?
 History of Position Zero